-Vengeance Demon Hunter Frequently Asked Questions — Battle for Azeroth (BfA) 8.1
+Vengeance Demon Hunter Frequently Asked Questions — Dragonflight 10.2

-On this page, we go over several of the most frequently asked questions regarding Vengeance Demon Hunter in World of Warcraft — Battle for Azeroth Battle for Azeroth (BfA) 8.1.
+On this page, we go over several of the most frequently asked questions regarding Vengeance Demon Hunter in World of Warcraft — Dragonflight 10.2.
 This will be updated as more common repeated questions surface over the course of the expansion.

 This is the main question most people will ask with tanking.
 The basic answer is that if you are doing progression or are on a character you do not feel comfortable playing offensively with, you should play defensively.
 As you start to get comfortable, you should start looking at DPS a bit more and play a more mixed style, where you start pushing DPS while slowly giving up survivability.
 Once you feel completely comfortable with the encounter and you will not hold your raid back, you can then go for DPS.
 This point is different for every person, as it depends on your group, your character, your gear, and your skill level.